jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 Until a partition that lasts longer than an hour.
 And as we all know, [the network is reliable.][Aphyr], so that never happens.

-## Consensus and why it's the right property
+## Consensus: Why it's the Right Property for WAN-Scale Databases

 Consensus is [defined by Lamport][Lamport-Paxos-Made-Simple] in terms of three properties of a system that _chooses_ values: